Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Hillshade renderer/README.md

 ## How to use the sample

 Choose and adjust the settings to update the hillshade renderer on the raster layer.
-The sample allows you to change the Altitude, Azimuth, and Slope Type.
+The sample allows you to change the altitude, azimuth, and slope type.

 ## How it works